kwan22/consistency/science.md

 <details>
   <summary>Sensitivity analysis: a comparison between hypers and supers</summary>

-  In general, the sensitivity coefficient is expressed as a derivative of the outcome with respect to the input (action).
+  In general, the sensitivity coefficient is expressed as a derivative of the outcome with respect to the input.
+High sensitivity = high divergence = bad.
 We can perform sensitivity analysis of the hyper trajectory (y and u) to initial starting position (x) without jumping through all the hoops of graphs and long-winded explanations.
-Let v = y-speed = dy/dt, u = x-speed = dx/dt
+Let v = y-speed = dy/dt, u = x-speed = dx/dt.
+The sensitivity coefficients dy/dx and du/dx are thus

   dy/dx = dy/dt * dt/dx <br>
   dy/dt = v, dt/dx = 1/u <br>
   dy/dx = v/u